ourlord/my-unix-workspace/README.md

-# my-vim-workspace
+# my-unix-workspace
-Procedures to build my vim workspace
+Procedures to build my Unix workspace.
+Including my main editor vim with a python support.
+Also some files like my `.bashrc` my iTerm2 profile.

-## First Thing First
+## First Thing First - VIM

 Install `Vundle` from [here](https://github.com/VundleVim/Vundle.vim) which requires `git`.
 If you workspace (i.e. build machines) doesn't allow you to have a natural `git`, the simplest way is to create a VM and intall git and run `:PluginInstall` from there then `scp` the whole `.vim` repo to your workspace.